faisal1025/Code-Arena-online-ide/README.md

 ![custom input](https://user-images.githubusercontent.com/75746412/136219626-7269c105-d1eb-46f2-8eb3-10330bbf4359.png)

 # Steps to contribute
 Be sure that you have a python interpreter version 3.8 or above.
-If not link is [download](https://www.python.org/downloads/) from here.<a href="doc:introduction" target="_blank">Introduction</a>
+If not link is <a href="https://www.python.org/downloads/" target="_blank">download</a> from here.